winston-yallow/godot-discord-bot/README.md

 ### Configuring the Bot

-Create a JavaScript file at `./src/config.js` with the following content:
+Create a JavaScript file at `./instance/config.js` with the following content, or use the included exampleConfig.js:

 ```js
 /** @type {import('./lib/client').ModularClientConfig} */